 - Save time by continually detecting, analyzing and determining which regulations are likely to apply to a company’s data.
 PrivacyCentral then helps privacy teams prioritize each law and set timelines, assign owners, adjust plans, and evaluate detailed KPIs.

 - Increase efficiency by simultaneously evaluating requirements across all relevant laws and regulations.

 - Simplify implementation, progress tracking, and reporting status of data privacy programs by combining and aligning privacy controls with privacy management activities across the privacy lifecycle.

 Customers Celebrate TrustArc’s Ability to Drive Business Forward Through Privacy

 “Johnson Controls is committed to transparency in serving its customers,” said Sachin Kothari, Vice President, and Chief Privacy Officer, Johnson Controls.
 “TrustArc has enabled us to bolster our data privacy efforts with its industry-leading technology and expertise, with the support of TrustArc’s platform and team.
 Johnson Controls is focused on delivering exceptional products and services to customers while retaining the openness we prioritize as an organization.”

 “We have built a strong relationship with TrustArc for our ongoing privacy management,” said an executive at a large multinational non-profit organization.
 “This relationship has provided insightful perspective about the data privacy landscape and how ongoing privacy can drive business forward, enabling us to better understand our future needs for innovation.”

 TrustArc will discuss PrivacyCentral in further detail at its upcoming Privacy Risk Summit.
-The virtual summit takes place March 10 and 11 and will feature case studies and keynotes about what the future of data privacy holds.
+The virtual summit takes place on March 10 and 11 and will feature case studies and keynotes about the future of data privacy.